 The Hugh C. Morris Experiential Learning Fellowship is valued up to $40,000 (Canadian), depending on the specific ask of the applicant tied directly to their Experiential Learning Program.

 Typically, the Hugh C. Morris Experiential Learning Fellowship is intended to support activities over a course of a four (4) to eight (8) month period.
 However, the timeline will be unique to each application.
 A detailed rationale for any experiential program execution period lasting more than twelve (12) months must be provided in the application documentation, clearly outlining the need for the extended period and the benefits it will generate for the learning program being envisioned.
-In all cases, the experiential program must commence prior to December 15, 2019.
+In all cases, the experiential program must commence prior to December 15 of the year in which the fellowship is awarded.

 The Fellowship Award Amount may be directed only for the expenses of the Awardee and as directed to the following purposes, a clear statement of which is to be identified in the Budget submission at the time of application: